dxungngh/TapChiKhoaHoc/README.md

 # Overview

 This project is Vietnamese Science magazine.
-This app is using **Clean architecture of Uncle Bob** I am using template of [Android-Clean-Boilerplate]: <https://github.com/dmilicic/Android-Clean-Boilerplate>
+This app is using **Clean architecture of Uncle Bob** I am using template of [Android-Clean-Boilerplate]

 This starter app supports **API 15 and above**.